UoB-COMSM0110/2023-group-22/README.md

 </figure>
 <br>
 <br>
-This prototype helped us to refine our design ideas and iterate on the game mechanics.
-We experimented with different layouts, color schemes, and game mechanics to see what worked best.
-We also discuss and identify any potential issues or improvements.
+This prototype helped us to refine our design ideas and potential game mechanics.
+We experimented with different layouts, color schemes, and gameplay options to see what worked best.
+We also discussed and identified any potential issues or improvements.
 Through this process, we were able to make the necessary adjustments and refine our game design.

 One of the key challenges we faced during the early stages of design was balancing the difficulty level of the game.
 We wanted the game to be challenging enough to keep players engaged, but not so difficult that it would frustrate them.
 We experimented with different platforms, monsters, and gameplay mechanics to find the right balance.

-Overall, the early stages of design were crucial in helping us to refine our game concept and identify the key features and functionality required for our game.
-By developing a use case diagram and a paper prototype, we were able to visualize the game mechanics and iterate on our design ideas.
+Overall, the early stages of design were crucial in helping us polish our game concept and identify the key features and functionality required for our game.
+By developing a use case diagram and a paper prototype, we were able to visualize the necessary game mechanics and implement our design ideas.
 This process helped us to create a solid foundation for the development of our game.

 # Design